martgil/webext-docs/commands.rst

 .. api-section-annotation-hack::

 Definition of a shortcut, for example :value:`Alt+F5`.
-The string must match the shortcut format as defined by the `MDN page of the commands API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands#shortcut_values>`__.
+The string must match the shortcut format as defined by the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands#shortcut_values'>MDN page of the commands API</a>.

 .. api-header::
    :label: string